 - Combustion air contaminated by corrosive chemical fumes can damage the heater and will void the warranty. - The Combination Gas Control Valve on this heater differs from most appliance gas controls.
 If it must be replaced, for safety reasons replace it only with an identical gas control. - The access door panels must be in place to provide proper ventilation.
 Do not operate the heater for more than five (5) minutes with the access door panels removed. - This heater is design certified by CSA International as complying with the Standard for Gas Fired Pool Heaters, ANSI Z21.56/CSA 4.7, and is intended for use in heating fresh water swimming pools or spas. - The heater is designed for the heating of chlorine, bromine or salt system swimming pools and spas.
-It should NOT be used as a space heating boiler, or general purpose water heater.
-The heater requires an external 120 or 240 VAC single-phase electric power source. - The heater is design certified by CSA International for installation on combustible flooring.
-Specified minimum clearances must be maintained to combustible surfaces (see "Heater Clearances", page 18). - The heater should be located in an area where leakage of the heater or connections will not result in damage to the area adjacent to the heater or to the structure.
+It should NOT be used as a space heating boiler, or general purpose water heater. - The heater is design certified by CSA International for installation on combustible flooring.
+Specified minimum clearances must be maintained to combustible surfaces (see "Heater Clearances", page 19). - The heater should be located in an area where leakage of the heater or connections will not result in damage to the area adjacent to the heater or to the structure.
 When such locations cannot be avoided, it is recommended that a suitable drain pan, adequately drained, be installed under the heater.
-The pan must not restrict air flow. - The heater may not be installed within five feet of the inside surface of a pool or spa unless it is separated by a solid fence, wall or other permanent barrier.
+The pan must not restrict air flow. - The heater may not be installed within 5 ft.
+(1.5M) of the inside surface of a pool or spa unless it is separated by a solid fence, wall or other permanent barrier.

-Installation Instructions
+Section 3: Installation Instructions